Aerokinesis/where-dabus-stay/README.md

 ## Mahalo

 This app exists because Oahu riders deserve a way to check when da bus stay coming.
-If you ride TheBus and this helps you out — that's the whole point.